tengyifei/angular-es6-di/README.md

 @Controller([ClassDependency, 'string.dependency'])
 ```

+#### Automatic namespacing
+The library automatically prefixes your class names with a random string during service/controller registration, thereby eliminating the issue of class name collision.

 ### Services
 Sometimes your Angular services follow an interface.
 Now you'll be able to integrate them into Angular with ease.
 Suppose you have a logging protocol, it can be written in `angular-es6-di` as:
 ```js